TheLinuxITGuy/EndeavourOS-Scripts/README.md

 Add and Remove software from EndeavourOS with the click of a button
 ![](<Screenshot/Screenshot.png>)
 ## How do I use it?
+There are two options: Git and Release.
+Please choose one.
 ### Git method
 1. From a Terminal, clone this project and cd into it:
     1. `git clone https://github.com/TheLinuxITGuy/EndeavourOS-Scripts.git && cd EndeavourOS-Scripts`